07 Oct PETPACE COLLAR DETECTS IMPENDING CANINE HEART FAILURE, MONITORS TREATMENT RESPONSE

 Lucas’ condition recently deteriorated over the course of several weeks, and his owner, Michelle Saltzman of Bedford, MA, took him to see his veterinarian, Dr. Patricia Berchtold, at Chelmsford Animal Hospital.
 Lucas was diagnosed to be in Congestive Heart Failure.
 He was treated first with a diuretic (furosemide), and then another drug (Vetmedin®) was added.
 Following treatment Lucas showed significant clinical improvement.

-PetPace detected gradual changes in several parameters which were indicative of Lucas’ impending condition.
-To start, both minimum pulse rate and minimum respiratory rate showed gradual, incremental increases over several weeks, as seen in the accompanied charts.
+In the weeks preceding the onset of Lucas’ Congestive Heart Failure, the PetPace collar detected gradual changes in several parameters, indicating the impending condition.
+To start, both Lucas’ minimum pulse rate and minimum respiratory rate showed gradual, incremental increases over several weeks, as seen in the charts below.

 Heart Rate Variability (HRV), an established indicator of various heart diseases, also showed a clear decrease during the same period of time (low HRV is indicative of poor cardiac health).

-“The trends of data changes provided by the PetPace collar during hemodynamic deterioration and in response to pharmacotherapy carry an immense potential,” noted Dr. Dan Ohad, DVM, PhD, Diplomate ACVIM and ECVIM (Cardiology) from Koret School of Veterinary Medicine, of the Hebrew University of Jerusalem, Israel.
-“For both a timely diagnosis, far before the patient experiences life-threatening complications, and for timely therapeutic decision-making – PetPace can enable prompt rectification of developments before they ‘snowball’ and potentially get out of control,” he concluded.
+Dr. Dan Ohad, DVM, PhD, Diplomate ACVIM and ECVIM (Cardiology) from Koret School of Veterinary Medicine, of the Hebrew University of Jerusalem, Israel, added, “The trends of data changes provided by the PetPace collar during hemodynamic deterioration and in response to pharmacotherapy carry an immense potential for both a timely diagnosis, far before the patient experiences life-threatening complications, and for timely therapeutic decision-making.
+This can enable prompt rectification of developments before they ‘snowball’ and potentially get out of control.”